markz002/ece_590_final_project/readme.md

 ln -s [path_to_ece_590_final_project]/my_noaa_api ./DAG/my_noaa_api
 ```

+These links will allow airflow to access the dag files and update promptly if any changes are made.

 Run `airflow standalone` to start the airflow instance.
 Remember the password on its first startup.

 ## 4. FastAPI + Database Setup

+In app.py

 run `python my_noaa_api/app.py` to start the server